wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 HTTP/1.1 204 No Content
 ~~~~~
-{: title="Example of a Trickle ICE request and response"}
+{: title="Example of a Trickle ICE request and response" #trickle-ice-example}

+{{trickle-ice-example}} shows an example of the Trickle ICE procedure where the WHEP player sends a PATCH request with updated ICE candidate information and receives a successful response from the WHEP session.

 ### ICE Restarts {#ice-restarts}